amvillegas/StMoMo/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+There was one NOTE.

+* checking CRAN incoming feasibility ...
+NOTE

+    I am the mantainer of the package

 ## Downstream dependencies
 There are no downstream dependencies